CoolDude034/LawSpawnEnhanced/README.md

 ; If true, pacific standard bank area can spawn 2 police cars with a swat van to simulate a 'besiege'.
 Default: true ENABLE_POLICE_BESIEGE = true

+; Minimum distance from Pacific Standard Bank to trigger besiege event.
+Default: 100f MIN_DISTANCE_FROM_BANK_FOR_POLICE_BESIEGE = 100f

 ; FORCE MODELS
 ; You can force peds spawned by the mod to use a specific model, good for addon peds ; If you want to change specific models per wanted level, set ENABLE_WANTED_LEVEL_SPECIFIC_OVERRIDES to true in your .ini file.